scottdillon1/Virtual_SCP_Academy/CAP/Part2 - Creating First CAP Project.md

     @readonly entity Priority as projection on cloud.Priority;
     }

-Please ensure that both files are saved and if the CDS Watch command is not already running in the terminal window, now would be a good time to restart it.
+Please ensure that both files are saved and if the **cds watch** command is not already running in the terminal window, now would be a good time to restart it.